QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 --------------------------------------------------------

 Sometimes it is desirable to open an instance of Firefox within a new fresh disposable.
-This can be done easily using the app menu: just go to **Application Menu -> Disposable -> Disposable: Firefox web browser**.
+This can be done easily using the app menu: just go to :menuselection:`Application Menu --> Disposable --> Disposable: Firefox web browser`.
 Wait a few seconds until a web browser starts.
 Once you close the viewing application the whole disposable will be destroyed.

 .. figure:: /attachment/doc/r4.0-open-in-dispvm-3.png
    :alt: r4.0-open-in-dispvm-3.png